Handwriting Research & The Use of Multisensory Instruction

 Research shows that handwriting is a foundational skill that can influence students’ reading, writing, language use, and critical thinking.
 It has an important role in brain development.
 It is necessary alongside technology in the classroom and promotes success in other academic subjects.

-Research also demonstrates that children learn best by engaging in hands-on, active learning that incorporates the five senses (known as multi-sensory learning), therefore there we should provide plenty of opportunities for hands-on, multi-sensory learning when practicing handwriting (this includes letter and number formation).
+Research also demonstrates that children learn best by engaging in hands-on, multisensory learning that incorporates the five senses.

 Here are ten multi-sensory/hands-on approaches to help children develop handwriting skills and address problems such as illegible letters/numbers, inconsistency in letter/number size, and letter/number reversals.